issaadhi/JavaFX_Vehicle_Managment_System/README.md

 # JavaFX_Vehicle_Managment_System

-This is a project me and my team created as our OOP project.
+This is a project me and my team created as our OOP project in our 2nd year.
 This is a desktop application created based on MVC (Model, View, Controller) Architecture.

 We have used following applications when creating our project;
 1. JavaFX as platform